This guide will give retirees seven essential factors to consider when applying for social security benefits. This is a must-read.

 - Those who wait until after full retirement age to start receiving payments receive annual benefit increases.
 Benefits go up 7-8% each year a worker waits (up to age 70) after qualifying for full benefits.

 - Benefits can be received as early as age 62.
 Payments are reduced by about 6% annually for each year benefits are received before the worker’s full retirement age.
-Someone receiving Social Security at age 62 with a full retirement age of 66 would find their benefits about 25% lower than their full retirement age benefit.
+For example, someone receiving Social Security at age 62 with a full retirement age of 66 would find their benefits about 25% lower than their full retirement age benefit.